This post is also available in:

 Given the size and potential of iGaming in Brazil, many of these uncertainties should be addressed through state-of-the-art legislation.
 Still, we expect to see more working solutions proposed and implemented by industry stakeholders – website operators, gaming providers, payment service providers and a range of consumer protection associations.

-Influencer advertisements are only one side of real-money marketing, albeit one of the most influential kinds.
+Influencer advertisements are only one side of real-money casino marketing, albeit one of the most influential kinds.
 One way or another, those that adopt ethical standards and stick to fair commercial practices will be rewarded by the market in the long run.

 A transitional period lasting months and years can see, however, many consumers and gaming fans exposed to deceitful content and plain fraud.
 This is where the responsibility of public figures can make a difference – be those public servants (e.g., politicians) or popular individuals (e.g., influencers).